This note examines the background to a 2013 government review of appeals against regulators' decisions.

-The first and main concern was that CAT process simply took far too long, and so encouraged appeals mainly aimed at delaying the implementation of unwelcome regulatory decisions - Pay TV being a nice example.
-Critics argued that the Tribunal sometimes appears to see itself more as an alternative competition authority/regulator than as a court.
+The first and main concern was that appeals process simply took far too long, and so encouraged appeals mainly aimed at delaying the implementation of unwelcome regulatory decisions.
+The 10 year Pay TV saga was a nice example - see this detailed note.
+Critics argued, back in 2012, that the Tribunal sometimes appeared to see itself more as an alternative competition authority/regulator than as a court.
 It is too ready to see, with the benefit of hindsight, how regulators could have done a better job.
-There is none of the crisp cut to the chase approach seen in some courts, and especially in the CMA's Code Modification Appeal hearings.
-The Tribunal allows long and detailed arguments, delves into great detail, and produces enormously lengthy judgments, unintelligible to anyone other than real experts.
+There was none of the crisp cut to the chase approach seen in some courts, and especially in the CMA's Code Modification Appeal hearings.
+The Tribunal, it is said, allows long and detailed arguments, delves into great detail, and produces enormously lengthy judgments, unintelligible to anyone other than real experts.

-This is not a new problem.
+This was not a new problem.
 Back in 2008, after the first Albion Water appeal went on to the Court of Appeal, that Court said:

 We conclude with a few more general observations on the proceedings before the Tribunal in this case.
 We recognise that the subject-matter is highly complex and that the merits jurisdiction of the Tribunal may call for extensive factual investigation in the course of appeals before it, all of which may contribute to the length of its proceedings and of its judgments .
 We are, however, concerned at the number of separate judgments in the case, the length of those judgments, the extent to which the sequential approach gave rise to duplication (which has made it more difficult for us to digest and analyse the Tribunal's reasoning for the purposes of this appeal), and the protracted nature of the proceedings overall.
 The interim judgment in December 2005 was 428 paragraphs long and, with headnote, takes up 90 pages of the printed law report.
 The main judgment in October 2006 was 985 paragraphs long and, with headnote and an annex, extends to 241 pages of the printed law report.
 The further judgment in December 2006 was 360 paragraphs long and, with headnote, takes up 91 pages of the printed report.
 Astonishingly, the judgment refusing permission to appeal in February 2007 was itself 133 paragraphs long.
 A yet further judgment on the issue of excessive pricing is still awaited.